torshovlabs/terminal-ai/README.md

 # Setup

-When cloning the library, do first:
+After cloning the library, In your terminal, in the root of this directory, do first:
+  - "npm i"

+That was to install the dependencies,

+follow that up with:
   - "chmod +x index.js"

-In your terminal, in the root of this directory, then follow up with the command
+then follow up with the command
   - "npm link"

-Those two commands will make the keyword "ai" be accessable where ever you are inside the Terminal just like how "cd" and "ls" work
+These commands will make the keyword "ai" accessable Where ever you are inside the Terminal

-For now, you have to create a .env file for the apiKey, but we are working on making that insertable trough the terminal....next update then writing "ai" will take you trough a setup phase
+Just like how "cd" and "ls" work.

+When you First write "ai" in terminal, you will be taken trough a onboarding session There you will declare your APIKEY, so have it at hand.

+The data will ofcourse(!) only be stored on your local machine, where we have chosen to use the "lowdb"-dependency for Datastorage

 # How to use?